 Since 2017, millennials have become the largest generation worldwide.
 If you haven’t prepared your business to face the challenges that come with this change, it’s time to speed up the process.

 Millennials are unsurprisingly obsessed with smartphones and technology.
-They’re mobile and social and expect immediacy and efficiency from the brands they interact with.
+They’re mobile and expect immediacy and efficiency from the brands they interact with.

 But if there’s one thing millennials hate, it’s using their phones to call for support.